Themevictory/pilotedge_helper/README.md

 The upper part of the gauge represents the **IDENT button**: clicking anywhere in that upper area will send the ident signal and this is what you press when a controller asks you to ident.
 While identing, the upper area will blink very fast in green color, to give you a visual cue that you're identing.

 ![SQ IDENT](http://i.imgur.com/RZ1Lc8x.jpg)

+Moving your mouse outside of the gauge are hides the gauge, so you can enjoy an uncluttered screen without breaking your immersion.

+*NOTE: The gauge is fully compatible with plane models that already have built-in transponders: in these cases it can be treated just as an alternate method of manipulating the transponder values, or can be completely ignored (or disabled: see below)*